Infineon/mtb-example-psoc6-security/README.md

    PRODUCTION=1
    ```

 2. Build the *proj_cm4* project.
-All the projects are built during a build.
+All the projects are built during a **build**.
 This builds *proj_cm0p* along with *proj_cm4* every time to create the dual-CPU user image (*primary_app.hex*).
 Because production build is enabled, a merged HEX file (*production.hex*) of all the three applications is also generated as part of the post-build steps.
-See [CM0+/CM4 dual-CPU user app post-build steps for production](#cm0cm4-dual-cpu-user-app-post-build-steps-for-production).
+See [CM0+/CM4 dual-CPU user projects: Post-build steps (for production)](#cm0cm4-dual-cpu-user-projects-post-build-steps-for-development).

-3. Program the merged HEX file using CYPRESS&trade; Programmer.
+3. Program the merged HEX file using Cypress&trade; Programmer.
 When programming consecutively, make sure to erase the device first before re-programming:

    1. Select the correct kit in the **Probe/Kit** option.
 Specify the *production.hex* file to be programmed and use the following settings: